 Fortunately, he’s a clever guy, and he figured out how to earn meaningful rewards in spite of this.

 First, prioritize issuers that are known for easy approvals.
 American Express comes to mind, and Capital One also has a reputation for marketing to people with poor or no credit history.

 Of the two, Amex has much better rewards, in the form of Membership Rewards points.
 Capital One might have a lower barrier to entry, but comes without any rewards.

 Likewise, stay away from issuers that you don’t expect an approval from.
 That way, you’ll avoid unnecessary credit inquiries (which could be quite hurtful if your score is already low), and you won’t have to go to great effort trying to push an application through, only to come out empty-handed.

 If any part of your credit story needs to be explained, it’s best to meet with a banking advisor, as the online application algorithm will probably reject you right away.
 Even if you have newer accounts in good standing, a bad mark on your file is enough to trigger a thorough manual review.

 Be prepared to explain the situation that led to your late payments, and why you’re seeking credit now.
 Also, you may need to show evidence from the issuer or collection agency that any delinquent accounts have been paid in full and closed.

 If you have a reasonable story about the bad mark on your file, and a spotless history since, you should be able to open premium products.
-Rohin has had success opening various unsecured accounts at a handful of big Canadian banks even after his missed payment.
+My friend has had success opening various unsecured accounts at a handful of big Canadian banks even after his missed payment.

 Whether you’re working with no credit or poor credit, having a personal connection at the bank can’t hurt.
 See if you can use a family member’s assets, a personal relationship with a banker, or even your own deposit accounts to push things forward with confidence.